-One important thing to note is that counters and timers can't have the same name (in most PLCs).
-This is because they typically use the same registers.
-Counters certainly are an essential tool.
-They are also one of the least "standardized" basic instructions.
+important thing to note is that counters and timers can't have the same name (in most This is because they typically use the same registers.

-However, always be remembered that the theory is the same from manufacturer to manufacturer!
+conters certainly are an essential tool.
+They are also one of the least "standardized" basic estructions.
+However, always be remembered that the theory is the same from from a facturer to manufacturer!